 Mode is an augmentation of SV behaviour, providing additional functionality.
-Some of these alterations are element-based (saturation), others are Vector-based (mapreduce, fail-on-first).
+Some of these alterations are element-based (saturation), others involve post-analysis (predicate result) and others are Vector-based (mapreduce, fail-on-first).

 {Load/Store Mode}, {Condition Register Fields Mode} and {Branch Mode} are covered separately: the following Modes apply to Arithmetic and Logical SVP64 operations: